marko-knoebl/slides/sections/react-advanced/16-state-management-with-reducers-en.md

-# State management with reducers
+# State management with actions and reducers

-## State management with reducers
+## State management with actions and reducers

-Technique that is used in _Redux_ and in React's _reducer hook_
+Technique that is used in _Redux_ and in React's _reducer hook_:

-A state change is applied via a _reducer_ function, which transforms the previous state into the new state based on an _action_
+An event inside an application triggers a so-called _action_.
+Based on that _action_ the current _state_ will be transformed into a new _state_ via a _reducer_ function.

 ## Reducer diagram